 BL: I would

 say in the large sense, yes.
 Naturally, certain details can be changed

 BD: Do you

-All the time, particularly from one whom you respect
+All the time, particularly from one whom you respect completely because they

-because they

 really do have something to offer.
-And I’ve been
+And I’ve been fortunate.
+For

-soloist and came up with absolutely first-class suggestions!
+and came up with absolutely first-class suggestions!
 In the case of

 BD: And yet